Two Weeks in Italy: A Perfect Itinerary for First Timers

 These tiny islands are known for glassblowing, and they’re relatively easy to reach via water taxi from Venice.
 From this ferry terminal, it’s a quick 20 minute ride over to Murano, the closer of the two islands (it’s a significantly longer boat ride out to Burano).

-If you’re blessed with more than 14 days in Italy, we have (lots of) thoughts on what to do with extra time.
+If you’re blessed with more time in Italy, we have (lots of) thoughts on what to do with extra time.
 Whether it’s one or two days or a full extra week, we have ideas for you based on our own explorations.

 Keep in mind that this isn’t an exhaustive list – we haven’t been everywhere in Italy, and it’s hard to recommend something we haven’t experienced ourselves.